SpongePowered/SpongeDocs/source/plugins/commands.rst

 .. code-block:: java

     CommandService cmdService = game.getCommandDispatcher();
-    cmdService.register(plugin, new ExampleCommand(server), "message", "broadcast");
+    cmdService.register(plugin, new MyBroadcastCommand(server), "message", "broadcast");

 The command is now registered.
 The last argument are the aliases for the command.
 You can add as many Strings as you want.
-If a alias is used by another command it is ignored.
+If an alias is used by another command it is ignored.
 The first alias, which isn't used by another command, becomes the primary alias.